CrispinStichart/LearnPythonTheRightWay/lectures/section 1/Lesson 3 -- Becoming a Programmer.md

 `else` can optionally be used after an `if` to serve as an alternative.
 The code inside the `else` is only executed if the condition from the `if` statement (`temperature > 60` in this case) evaluates to `False`.

 Now, you may look at that first example and wonder how the else clause could *ever* get executed if we set `temperature` to 90.
 You're right, it couldn't.
-This is but a toy example; in the real world, the reason you're writing an `if` statement is because your data *does* vary.
+This is but a toy example; in the real world, the reason you're writing an `if` statement is because your data *does* vary (which is why we call them "variables").
 Perhaps it's being inputted by a user:

 ```python
 temperature = int(input("Enter the temperature: "))